MichaelEGA/Open-Galaxy/README.md

   - Missions and other game modes (Implemented)
   - Cockpits (Implemented)
   - Capital ships (Implemented)
-  - Tile Generation for Cities and Death Star (In Progress)
+  - Tile Generation for Cities and Death Star (Implemented)
   - Easy to use mission editor (In Progress)
   - External mission loading (Not implemented yet)
   - Accurate Star Wars galaxy i.e the star locations accurately represent the galaxy (Implemented)